HeyitzSagar/Rick-Morty/README.md

   # Detailed of the external API I have used for fetching Rick and Morty data.

   # The project is live at : https://rickandmortybysagar.netlify.app/
-    Due to some issues the route is not working on the productions.
-    Will be fixing it soon, but you can clone it and run it locally.

   # Rick and Morty API
   # Base URL: https://rickandmortyapi.com/api
   # For more information, refer to the official documentation.